Apostrophe-Corp/Reach-DAO-Console/README.md

 A user may up vote, down vote or contribute to a proposal before the proposal deadline which starts counting as soon as the proposal is created, This is currently set to 20 blocks on Algorand, 2 blocks on ETH and 200 blocks on Conflux.
 You may change these values if you choose by changing the values on line 324 of the [index.mjs](./index.mjs) file in your code editor.

-If a proposal passes i.e it has more up votes than down votes after the deadline elapses, the proposal is moved to the list of active bounties which can be found on the **Bounties view**.
+If a proposal passes i.e. it has more up votes than down votes after the deadline elapses, the proposal is moved to the list of active bounties which can be found on the **Bounties view**.
 If the proposal fails then any user who contributed can claim a refund by navigating to the list of timed out proposals by selecting the **Select a Timed out Proposal** option on the **Proposal view**, and then entering the proposal ID.

 We encourage you to play around with the DApp and create as many proposals as you want to and up vote, down vote and contribute to them.